-Mexico's Ministry of Health (COFEPRIS) requires medical device manufacturers to comply with a technovigilance system for post-market monitoring and adverse incident reporting.
-Technovigilance is designed to ensure that approved medical devices function in accordance with the manufacturer’s intended use, which is outlined on the medical device approval issued by the Ministry of Health.
+Part of Mexico's Ministry of Health, the Federal Commission for Protection from Sanitary Risks (COFEPRIS) requires medical device manufacturers to comply with a technovigilance system for post-market monitoring and adverse incident reporting.
+Technovigilance is designed to verify that approved medical devices function in accordance with the manufacturer’s intended use, which is outlined on the medical device approval issued by the Ministry of Health.

 When are adverse incident reports required?